 - Authors share their individual ideas/opinions/knowledge about a particular topic

-- It’s also a platform where readers share their respective comments/views in response to the article published by the author
+- It’s also a platform where the readers share their respective comments/views in response to the article published by the author

 Blog Vs. Website: Point-to-point difference between blog and website